 Jackie over at The Debt Myth has a month-long campaign going on call Debt is Not Forever.
-If you haven’t heard about it you should check it our, it’s truly inspiring.
-Many other bloggers has joined the #DebtIsNotForever movement and have posted some great material on the topic.
+If you haven’t heard about it you should check it out, it’s truly inspiring.
+Many other bloggers have joined the #DebtIsNotForever movement and have posted some great material on the topic.
 I’m joining as well so here goes.

 Debt is Not Forever

 If you asked me that question five years ago my answer probably would have been “yes it is.”
-See we were uneducated in the ways of personal finance and were drowning in over $100K of consumer debt, but for years we kept managing minimum monthly payments and considered what we were doing normal.
-Everyone has credit cards, everyone has a 30 year mortgage, everyone has a home equity line of credit, and everyone spends more than they make.
+See we were uneducated in the ways of personal finance and were drowning in over $100K of consumer debt, but for years we kept managing minimum monthly payments and considered what we were doing normally.
+Everyone has credit cards, everyone has a 30-year mortgage, everyone has a home equity line of credit, and everyone spends more than they make.
 The problem with thinking like that is that we’re not everyone, we’re our own unique family of five.
 Personal finance is just that, personal, not a one size fits all cookie cutter spending plan that works for the masses.
-It wasn’t until our rock bottom moment, when we were out of cash and couldn’t increase our credit lines any further that I finally began to realize that debt is not forever.
+It wasn’t until our rock-bottom moment when we were out of cash and couldn’t increase our credit lines any further that I finally began to realize that debt is not forever.

 Backed into a corner we had no choice but to make a change, so that’s what we did.
 We hit the internet seeking the great financial secrets that have been kept from us for years.
 What I found was most of your personal finances concepts are basic common sense.
 Have a plan for your money, live within your means, cut expense, increase income and if you follow these steps you can begin to win with money.
 So that was we did, and 50 months later we clean up our $109K mess and are on to building wealth.